chazlarson/brick-finder/README.md

 That page has no color chart, and no lot size.
 The title of the page seems to indicate it's just one color, and pricing is in line with a lot of 10 of 1x2 plates: https://www.vonado.com/plate-1x2-3023.html

 so it's not exactly clear what to do with that.
-It is the only result for 3069 1x2 tile on either site.
+It is the only result for 3069 1x2 tile on either site as of this writing.

 ## Future possibilities

 - support for other sites
   - ~~webrick [looks to be same site backend as Vonado]~~
   - AliExpress [extracting results will be fragile]
-- ~~local database to store alternate part numbers~~ [not needed, loaded on the fly]
 - support for exported BrickLink wanted list XML
-- ~~Verify color availability [will require loading the page via selenium since the chart appears to be loaded by JS; also hampered by remarks above about vagary in color names and numbers]~~
 - Add parts to a shopping cart
 - Read and/or produce Excel docs
+- ~~local database to store alternate part numbers~~ [not needed, loaded on the fly]
+- ~~Verify color availability [will require loading the page via selenium since the chart appears to be loaded by JS; also hampered by remarks above about vagary in color names and numbers]~~
 - ~~Calc how many lots you need to buy (should be trivial if all parts are in lots of ten but I don't know that to be true)~~
 - ~~Make the input file parsing a little more robust.~~ Now uses Rebrickable CSV as default.
 - ~~Calc ballpark cost~~
 - ~~account for varying prices per part~~
+- ~~pick the cheapest color for "Any Color" parts~~

-## Selenium setup [deprecated]:
+## Selenium setup [deprecated and NOT RECOMMENDED]:

 Previous versions of this script used selenium to extract the color information, since that table of colors is loaded with Javascript.
 However, the data used to build the table is present in a script tag in the initial page, so the color-check now processes that tag to gather the color [and price-per-color, which the selenium method didn't do].
 If for some reason you want to try the selenium method, read on.

-Note: It's quite probable that the Selenium method has been broken by changes in the color handling.
+Note: It's quite probable that the Selenium method has been broken by changes in the color handling since deprecation.

 Install the Selenium requirements:
 ```